venkatadithya9/fragment_based_dgm/README.md

 ### Samples

 You can find the 20k SMILES samples used in the paper for the analysis in the SAMPLES folder.

-### Pylint results

-After making necessary changes we got the overall pylint score of the codebase from 6 to 7.33.